-5. The whole suburb of Redfern, which is just as its reputation promises.
+5. The whole suburb of Redfern, which just about everyone in Australia has heard of.
 It reminded me of Footscray.

 After about half an hour, we were getting increasingly worried.
 The only thing that kept me from total desperation was a guy in a yellow shirt who was on the same flight as us and who had been told the same things we had.
 He paced up and down, yelled into his mobile, and gave the attendants some impressively filthy looks.
 Yes, Yellow-Shirt-Guy did all the things that Boy and I wanted to do but were too polite.
 It was quite gratifying.
 At one point he even parked his baggage trolley right in front of the desk, plonked himself down on it, crossed his arms and stared pointedly at the attendant until she asked him to move back.
 (By this point, Kind-Lady and her colleague had been relieved by Rude-Pimply-Woman and I-Really-Wanted-To-Be-A-Pilot-Man, who were having a good old chat while we suffered.)
 Yellow-Shirt-Guy paused for a moment, but then he must have decided that he didn't want any trouble, because he moved his trolley back about 2 metres before plonking himself back down in it.
 Then, the tension dissipated, he resumed his wandering up and down the terminal.

 After about an hour, the words 'stranded at the airport' started spiralling through my mind.
 That is a pretty scary thing, I can tell you.
 We became especially despondent when the 8.15 flight to Melbourne was announced as closed and still no-one from Jetstar had turned up.